DevMountain/Siri/README.md

 Navigate to http://devmountain.github.io/Siri-client/.
 This is a really simple Angular app that needs its back end completed.
 So far you can send messages, but there are no replies coming back.
 We're going to build the reply part.

 ##Step 2: Create server.js
 Before we start coding we need to run through some basic app setup.
 First of all, in your command line inside your project directory run an `npm init` command.
 This will create a package.json file for you and allow you to save npm dependencies.
-Now run `npm install express --save`
+Now run `npm install express --save`.

 Create a server.js file in your repo and begin next steps:
 * Require the 'express' module by using the require function and assigning the result to a variable. `var express = require('express');`